Mirco193/Duality/2. Player Rules/2. Character Concept/1. Dualities/Cunning/Core Abilities.md

 # 2. Gadgets
 ### Rank 1 (Novice): Gadgets
-Gain access to a basic set of gadgets such as smoke bombs, grappling hooks, and caltrops.
+Gain access to a basic set of three gadgets from the list below.
 These gadgets can be used to gain strategic advantages in combat and exploration.

 #### Rank 2a (Adept): Advanced Gadgets
-Upgrade existing gadgets to have additional features, such as smoke bombs that obscure vision longer or grappling hooks that can pull enemies.
+Upgrade existing gadgets to rank 2 to have additional features.

 #### Rank 2b (Adept): Expanded Arsenal
-Gain access to new types of gadgets, such as explosive charges, tripwires, and distraction devices.
+Gain access to two new gadgets and the ability to improvise gadgets using materials in the environment.

+#### Rank 3a (Master): Gadget Mastery
+Further enhance your gadgets, making them even more effective.
+Upgrade them to rank 3.

+Rank 3b (Master): Tactical Deployment
+Gain the ability to deploy a gadget as a free action once per turn ▷.
+Also gain one more gadget from the list below (for a total of 6).

 ## List of Gadgets